Robust Empirical Bayes Small Area Estimation with Density Power Divergence: Examples

-We consider an application to the milk data from the U.S. Bureau of Labor Statistics, which was used in Arora and Lahiri (1997) and You and Chapman (2006).
-In the data set, the estimated values of the average expenditure on fresh milk for the year 1989, denoted by $y_i$, are available for 43 areas, with the sapling variances $D_i$.
-Following You and Chapman (1997), we use $\x_i^t\bbe=\beta_j, \ j=1,\ldots,4$, if the $i$th area belongs to the $j$th major areas.
-The 4 major areas are
+We consider an application to fresh milk expenditure data from the U.S. Bureau of Labor Statistics, which was used in \cite{Arora1997} and \cite{YC2006}.
+In the data set, the estimated values of the average expenditure on fresh milk for 1989, $y_i$, are available for 43 areas, with the sampling variances $D_i$.
+Following \cite{Arora1997}, we consider the Fay--Herriot model (\ref{FH}) with $x_i^\T \beta=\beta_j\ (j=1,\ldots,4)$ if the $i$th area belongs to the $j$th region.
+The four regions are $R_1=\{1,\ldots,7\}$, $R_2=\{8,\ldots,14\}$, $R_3=\{15,\ldots,25\}$, and $R_4=\{26,\ldots,43\}$.